click on the link below to submit your questions

 How can I become a Master Gardener?

-Potential Master Gardeners are not required to have a gardening experience but rather the yearning and motivation to garden.
+Potential Master Gardeners are not required to have a gardening experience but rather the yearning and motivation to learn and to garden.
 However, they must be willing to spend one day a week for ten consecutive weeks during January, February, and March for a total of 70 hours of classroom instruction.
-They must agree to payback 70 hours in volunteering gardening information, public service, and contribute to social learning with other Master Gardeners.
+They must agree to payback 60 hours during their Apprentice year in volunteering gardening information, public service, and contribute to social learning with other Master Gardeners.
+National recertification is 30 hours annually in subsequent years.

 How much does it cost?